Spirit Airlines Inc. (SAVE) Shares Down Despite Recent Market Volatility

-Spirit Airlines Inc. (NYSE: SAVE)’s stock price has decreased by -8.76 compared to its previous closing price of 17.93.
-Nevertheless, the company has seen a -11.66% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported 1 hour ago that JetBlue, Spirit Brace for DOJ Lawsuit to Block Merger
+Spirit Airlines Inc. (NYSE: SAVE)’s stock price has decreased by -3.46 compared to its previous closing price of 17.90.
+Despite this, the company has seen a loss of -3.08% in its stock price over the last five trading days.
+The Wall Street Journal reported on 03/07/23 that Justice Department Sues to Block JetBlue-Spirit Merger

 Is It Worth Investing in Spirit Airlines Inc. (NYSE: SAVE) Right Now?